 Do you agree that any legislation to be introduced in the Parliament should be accompanied by a statement of compatibility with children’s rights?
 Please explain your views.

 Yes.
 The current pre-legislative checks relating to Scottish Parliamentary legislative competence as set out in section 31 of the Scotland Act 1998 play an important role in relation to ECHR compatibility.
 Such checks are also required by section 19 of the Human Rights Act 1998.
-It would be valuable to include a requirement for a statement of UNCRC compatibility from the person in charge of a bill to help ensure that proper checks have been made before Parliamentary consideration begins.
+A statement of compatibility would play an important role in ensuring that any new legislation introduced in the Parliament is compatible with the UNCRC.
+It would be useful for the person in charge of a bill to help ensure that proper checks have been made before Parliamentary consideration begins.
 Our draft bill reflects this in Section 8.

-UNCRC and other rights protections should, of course, be considered throughout the passage of all legislation.
-We note the continuing work by the Scottish Parliament, and in particular the Equality and Human Rights Committee on improving the ability of the Parliament to act as a Human Rights Guarantor .
+The UN Committee recognises the ‘essential’ role of parliamentary pommittees inmonitoring implementation of the UNCRC.
+Countries such as in Belgium and Australia have introduced this check to achieve greater compliance between national laws and the UNCRC.
+These measures promote greater accountability and promote children’s rights.
+We note the continuing work by the Scottish Parliament, and in particular the Equality and Human Rights Committee on improving the ability of the Parliament to act as a Human Rights Guarantor.

 Do you agree that the Bill should contain a regime which allows right holders to challenge acts of public authorities on the ground that they are incompatible with the rights provided for in the Bill?
 Please explain your views.

-Yes.
 Public authorities will often be the main point of contact for children and young people, be it through receiving education at school, or accessing health and wellbeing support and services.
 It is vital that their rights are protected when interacting with these.
-Therefore, the Bill must include a regime which allows rights holders to challenge their action or inaction in order to prevent or remedy violations of children’s human rights.
-This is the reason why our draft bill, includes both a ‘due regard’ duty on public bodies and a prohibition to act incompatibly with the UNCRC.
+The incorporation bill must include a regime which allows rights holders to challenge their action or inaction in order to prevent or remedy violations of children’s human rights.
+The UN Committee on the reason why the UN Committee on the Rights of the Child ,General Comment No. 5, makes clear that a mechanism for challenging publicauthorities should include the provision of child-friendly information, advice, (self)advocacy, and access to independent complaints procedures.
+Our draft bill, includes both a ‘due regard’ duty on public bodies and a prohibition to act incompatibly with the UNCRC.

 Do you agree that the approach to awards of financial compensation should broadly follow the approach taken to just satisfaction damages under the HRA?
 Please explain your views.